Pollution and its Types Class 5

 a) Implement regulations and policies to restrict honking in public places like schools, hospitals, and residential areas.

-b) Install soundproof systems in commercial areas and industrial buildings to minimize noise emissions.
+b) Install soundproof systems in commercial areas and industrial buildings to minimise noise emissions.

 c) Increase the presence of trees and vegetation, as they can act as natural barriers and absorb sound.